judith-tonhauser/projective-probability-ARCHIVED/plan.md

 Stimuli naming: e.g., 1H (event 1 with fact that gives high prior), 1L (event 1 with fact that gives low prior)

-1. Mary is pregnant (Mary is a middle school student / **Mary just walked into Planned Parenthood**)
+1. Mary is pregnant (Mary is a middle school student / Mary is participating in a prenatal yoga course)
 2. Josie went on vacation to France (Josie doesn't have a passport / Josie loves France)
 3. Emma gained a pound last week (Emma is on a very strict diet / Emma is a toddler)
 4. Olivia slept until noon (Olivia has two small children / Olivia is a bar tender)